rlauer6/Module-ScanDeps-Static/README.md

     default: **true**

-- add\_version
+- json

-    Boolean value that determines whether to include the version of the module currently installed if there is no version specified.
+    Boolean value that indicates output should be in JSON format.

     default: **false**

+- min\_core\_version

+    The minimum version of Perl which will be used to decide if a module is include in Perl core.

+    default: 5.8.9

 - separator